darkrelics/eidolon-engine/documentation/schema.md

 - Records are created when segments start (in `create_active_segment`), not when they complete
 - The `StoryInstanceID` links this segment to a specific story execution in the StoryHistory table
-- Initial record has StartTime, EndTime, and basic fields; Outcome and XP fields are added when the segment completes
+- Initial record has StartTime, EndTime, and basic fields; Outcome and CharacterUpdates are added when the segment completes
 - The ActiveSegmentID is added to the StoryHistory.SegmentHistory list when the segment is created
-- The `SkillXPAwarded` and `AttributeXPAwarded` fields are populated from `CharacterUpdates.SkillXP` and `CharacterUpdates.AttributeXP` when the segment completes
+- XP data is stored within `CharacterUpdates.SkillXP` and `CharacterUpdates.AttributeXP` maps
 - All timestamp fields should be copied directly from the ActiveSegments record
-- For segments with no XP awards, the XP fields should be empty maps `{}` rather than null
+- For segments with no XP awards, the SkillXP and AttributeXP maps within CharacterUpdates should be empty `{}` rather than null

 ---